OSGConnect/connectbook/start/resources/multicore-jobs.md

     request_cpus = 8

-Currently, multicore jobs can request a maximum of 8 cpus.
+We recommend requesting a maximum of 8 cpus.

 **Important considerations**
 When submitting multicore jobs please note that you will also have to tell your code or application to use the number of cpus requested in your submit file.
 Do not use core auto-detection as it might detect more cores than what were actually assigned to your job.